GustikS/NeuraLogic/Resources/KNOWN_ISSUES.md

-Characterised in a separate project through the Python bindings, and **re-run against this branch**: the ones below still reproduce, while `query_importance_rule`, both torch bridge cases, `state_dict_learnable_filter`, `internal_one_state` and `lossy_compression_diagnostic` no longer do.
+Characterised in a separate project through the Python bindings, and **re-run against this branch**: the ones below still reproduce, while `query_importance_rule`, both torch bridge cases, `state_dict_learnable_filter`, `internal_one_state`, `hidden_identity_gradient` and `output_atom_transformation` no longer do.
 Each of the survivors needs an owner's decision on the intended semantics before it can be called a bug.

-**A hidden selector preserves the forward value but its fact gets no gradient.** Differentiation semantics question.
+Correction to an earlier claim here: `lossy_compression_diagnostic` was recorded as no longer reproducing.
+That was a false negative - the worker it drives was failing on a stale weight-layout assertion of its own, so the case scored "worker did not complete" rather than "warning absent".
+With the worker repaired it reproduces again, as below.

 **`ONE * vector` logs SEVERE** although it is a correct differentiable identity - `VectorValue.elementMultiplyBy` complains about incompatible dimensions.
 Diagnostic noise on a supported operation.